jeanbarbier/jeanbarbier/index.md

 A conference I particularly enjoy to organize every year (together with an amazing team of friends) is [Youth in High-Dimensions](http://indico.ictp.it/event/9596/overview).
 It showcases excellent young researchers working on high-dimensional statistics in a broad sense.

-For **prospective students** who would like to do a PhD, check the [openings](https://pica.cineca.it/sissa/phd-datascience-01-2022/) in the PhD program in [Theoretical and Scientific Data Science at SISSA](https://datascience.sissa.it/phd-in-theoretical-and-scientific-data-science), or directly contact me.
+For **prospective students** who would like to do a PhD, check regularly the openings in the PhD program in [Theoretical and Scientific Data Science at SISSA](https://datascience.sissa.it/phd-in-theoretical-and-scientific-data-science), or directly contact me.

 Few quotes I find particularly relevant: